harness/developer-hub/docs/software-supply-chain-assurance/sbom/SBOM-Score.md

 You can view the scores of all generated SBOMs from the **Artifacts view**.
 Additionally, the score of an SBOMs generated from a specific pipeline execution can be found in the **Supply Chain Assurance** tab within the pipeline execution window.

 ### Artifact view in SSCA
-Go to SSCA module, and navigate to "Artifacts" section.
+Go to SSCA module, and navigate to [Artifacts](../artifact-view.md) section.
 You can view the score alongside the SBOM under the SBOM column.

 !["SBOM Score from Artifacts view"](./static/sbom-score-artifact-view.png)